 - Ruby Lockhart Boulevard is a master plan industrial/commercial facility.
 Adequate right of-way of 70 feet has already been dedicated and is shown on the plan.
 No further dedication is required of this plan. - The I-310 facility is a master plan commercial/industrial roadway as well, with a proposed width of 70 feet.
 This roadway is intended to connect northbound MD 202 to Ruby Lockhart Boulevard when the McCormick/St Joseph's intersection with MD 202 is converted to a flyover.
 The proposed right-of-way is shown slightly adjusted to allow construction by this applicant without the need of obtaining land from adjacent properties.
 This right-of-way has already been dedicated, and the current right-of-way is adequate.
 No additional dedication is required from this plan. - MD 202 is a master plan expressway with a variable right-of-way.
 The current right-of-way is adequate, and no additional dedication is required from this plan.

-The Transportation Planning Section recommends that the driveway between Parcels 1 and 3 be constructed to the property line with no retaining wall at the end.
+The Planning Board noted that a bicycle and pedestrian access between Parcels 1 and 3 shall be constructed to the property line with no retaining wall at the end, if it is determined to be feasible with the adjacent property owner.
 This will provide a connection between the subject property and the adjacent M-X-T property.
-This connection is recommended for the following reasons:
+This connection is appropriate for the following reasons: